JasonHuang3D/WebAssembly-Examples/README.md

 ## Demo
 AJC-bin contains serveral demos below:
 ### [as3-js-wasm](https://jasonhuang3d.github.io/AJC-Flash-WebAssembly-Examples/AJC-bin/as-js-wasm/)
-In this folder, we compiled As3 source codes to corresponding Java Scripts, then using compiled Java Scipts to use wasm that contains flash api.
+In this folder, we compiled As3 source codes to corresponding Java Scripts, then using compiled Java Scripts to use wasm that contains flash api.
 Basicly we are using As3 and Flash API with wasm.
 You may change the number of bunnies by source codes provided in AJC-code, or just modify the value inside of Test_BunnyMark.js line:56.

 ### [cpp-wasm](https://jasonhuang3d.github.io/AJC-Flash-WebAssembly-Examples/AJC-bin/cpp-wasm/)